AndrusAsumets/cluster/game.md

 cluster.game

 NOW:
-* game saving to file/database
+* optimize engine
+* recharge circle for buildings
+* upgrades (also add a bar that displays upgrade level)
+* different sizes for the bubbles that correspond to strength/power
 * unlinking
-* factory (trains elements -> walkers, flyers)
+* selling
+* laboratory (train 4 types of skills)
+* airport
-* pointing for the kamikazes and flares
+* pointing attack for kamikazes, missiles and flares?
+* health bar
 * booster (decreases recharge time)
-* radar (increases range on lasers and sends flares)?
 * fog of war?
-* silo (element storage for queueing)?
+* radar (increases range on lasers and sends flares?)

 PHASE1:
+* game balance & upgrades
 * store game data to file/database & playback
-* game balance & upgrades
-* different sizes for the bubbles that correspond to strength/power
-* click on a bubble, then press on a factory to release the power
 * game rooms
 * lobby
 * deployment